 In January 2021, the FHA expanded loan eligibility to individuals classified as having Deferred Action for Child Arrivals status, also known as DACA, or Dreamers.
 DACA borrowers must provide a valid Social Security number.
 They must also provide a valid Employment Authorization Document issued by U.S. Citizenship and Immigration Services, as well as satisfy the remaining requirements listed above.

 4. What are other considerations when looking into FHA loans?

 FHA guidelines include limits on the price of homes, depending on area, and mandatory inspections to ensure homes meet specific safety standards (which in the end could work to your advantage and save you from making extensive repairs that could hurt your budget).

 The biggest consideration with FHA loans is the upfront and annual mortgage insurance premiums (MIP), which help protect lenders from loss.
 The upfront MIP costs 1.75 percent of your FHA loan and can be financed into the loan itself.
 The annual MIP fee varies depending on your loan amount and term, and is collected each month as part of your loan payment.

-The MIP component of an FHA loan should be considered carefully.
+Even with the reduction in annual MIP, this component of an FHA loan should be considered carefully.
 One question to ask yourself is: Can I get a different type of loan right now that doesn’t include MIP, or do I only qualify for an FHA loan that includes MIP?
 If you only qualify for an FHA loan, you can potentially remove the mortgage insurance fee down the road by refinancing to a different type of loan when your credit is better or when you have more income.

 An Upfront Understanding Makes Buying a Home Less Stressful